Essays by Janice Sevre-Duszynska, ARCWP

-To: Judge Ardie Bland of Municipal Court, Kansas City, Mo.
+To: Judge Ardie Bland of the Kansas City, Mo., Municipal Court

-1. If North Korea, China, or one of the Mideast countries dropped a nuclear bomb on a U.S. city tomorrow, would that change your opinion?
+1. If North Korea, China, or one of the Mideast countries dropped a nuclear bomb on a U.S. city tomorrow, would that change your opinion (about nuclear weapons)?

 2. If Germany or Japan had used nuclear weapons first in World War II, would your opinion change?

 I don’t see any reason why my opinion would change if Germany or Japan had used nuclear weapons first during World War II.
 The result would be the same: Terrible suffering of children, their parents, grandparents, cousins, aunts, uncles, grandmothers and grandfathers.
 The loss of their homes/shelter, pets, their communities and ways of life, destruction of nature, water supplies, contamination of the air.

 Our response must always be to stop the manufacture of these weapons and to work for peace and cooperation among people.
 We are all connected.
 We come from the same source: our Loving God.
 We as human beings are united in our DNA, our souls and spirit.
 We come from a Loving Source, a God who wants abundance and all good things for us.
 So much suffering comes to us already through natural causes.